tobiasbriones/blog/mathswe/msw/mvp/eng/ops/pr/incremental-deployments-and-researching-cookie-laws-2024-02-09/index.md

 # Incremental Deployments and Researching Cookie Laws (2024/02/09)

+Some Repsymo and MSW operational tasks were advanced, while a new entrepreneurial challenge to implementing cookie privacy in MathSwe appeared and is slowing down engineering activities.

+---

 Since MathSwe.com will be the business unit, the legal requirements will be centralized in the .com domain, thus leaving the software and engineering focused on quality by decoupling the real-world operations or constraints from